Circumtriple planet: Examples

-Circumtriple planets are likely to be a very rare phenomenon in the universe.
-Studying them could add to human understanding of how planets form.
+Three stars of GG Tau A are surrounded in protoplanetary disks, which can evolve into a circumtriple planet.

-Fiction
+In fiction

 A circumtriple planet is prominently featured in the Remembrance of Earth's Past book series.
 In the series, the planet of Trisolaris orbits a three-star system, and the chaotic nature of the system drives the native species of the planet to seek refuge on Earth, which has a comparatively more "stable" one-star system.